minsu3/Geoquakes/README.md

 ## Objectives

 Developers will be able to:
-- Use Axios to grab data from the USGS earthquakes API
+- Use Fetch to grab data from the USGS earthquakes API
 - Use the Google Maps API to embed a map

 ## GeoQuakes